kevinabouhanna/batata-harra-webring/README.md

 # 🥔 Batata Harra Webring 🥔
-Batata Harra members are strong belivers of the Learn by teaching concepts.
+Batata Harra members are strong believers of the learn by teaching concepts.
 Our aim is to help to continuously lift each other up and spread knowledge.

 ## What's a Webring?